All Episodes

 What do you want to talk about first?

-Well, and this is what you do.
+Well, this is what you do.

 You talk about the media.

-By the way, Mark, you know what that means.
+By the way, Mark, you know what that means?

 That's true.